high value home uk

 July 17, 2025

 Is building insurance the same as home insurance?
-Not quite.
-Many people assume building insurance and home insurance are interchangeable, but they provide different types of protection.
-This guide breaks down what each one covers, who needs which type, and how to choose the right policy for your home.
+No. Buildings insurance covers your property's structure.
+Home insurance is an umbrella term for policies that typically cover both the building and your belongings.
+This guide explains what each covers, who needs which type, and how to choose the right policy before disaster strikes.

 Building insurance covers the structure of your home and permanent fixtures